cse-sim/cse/doc/src/records/terminal.md

 TERMINAL constructs an object to represent equipment that transfers energy to or from the current zone from a local heating device (coil, etc.) and/or one AIRHANDLER.
 A terminal serves a zone (and, internally, is owned by a zone).
 Up to three terminals can be defined for each zone.

-Only zones having znModel=CNE can be served by a terminal.

 A terminal can have local heating *capability,* using a simulated reheat coil, baseboard heater, etc. and/or air heating/cooling capability, using a simulated variable air volume (VAV) box connected to an AIRHANDLER (Section 0).
 Since a TERMINAL can only connect to a single air handler, use two terminals per zone to model systems where separate air handlers supply hot and cool air (dual duct).
 If a local heat capability utilizes the air flow (e.g. a reheat coil), model it in the terminal connected to the air handler; if a local heat capability is independent of air flow (e.g. electric baseboard heaters), it doesn't matter whether you model it with a separate terminal.

 Each capability can be *set output*, in which the output is constant or determined by external conditions such as in an outdoor reset baseboard situation or *set temperature*, in which the output is modulated to maintain the zone temperature at a set point.
 Set temperature operation is established by giving the setpoint for the capability (tuTLh, tuTH, tuTC); set output operation is established by specifying the local heat output (tuQMnLh) or air flow (tuVfMn) without specifying a setpoint.